+Being able to identify when you are most fertile is essential for timing intercourse for getting pregnant.
+Many women become stressed when trying to determine their most fertile days.
+They become worried that if they do not time intercourse just right, then their chances of getting pregnant is significantly reduced.
 While this is true, there are ways to track your fertility so that you will be able to better time sex.
-One of those ways to use an ovulation predictor kit or test, often referred to as an OPK.
+One of those ways to use an ovulation predictor kit or test often referred to as an OPK.

 How an OPK Works

-An ovulation test works by determining your expected ovulation by identifying the increased presence of the luteinizing hormone (LH) in your body.
-Although this luteinizing hormone is always present in your urine, it does increase 24 to 48 hours right before ovulation occurs.
+An ovulation test works by identifying the increased presence of the luteinizing hormone (LH) in your body.
+Although this luteinizing hormone is always present in your urine, it increases 24 to 48 hours right before ovulation occurs.
 In fact, according to the American Pregnancy Association, the luteinizing hormone actually triggers the release of the egg from your ovary and ovulation tests can detect the LH surge with 99% accuracy.

 When to Start Testing